 How Do You Know if Your Extensions Are Malicious?

 The most effective way of determining whether an extension is malicious is by using Shield For Chrome [No Longer Available] which, ironically, is another extension!

 Once installed, it will automatically scan all the extensions in your browser and let you know if any of them are on its blacklist.
 You can then delete any offenders.

 It also has some additional useful features; for example, it will show you the permissions that each extension currently has, monitor future installations and website behavior for any malicious activity, and soon it will have the ability to notify you if the ownership of the extension changes or if the extensions starts to behave oddly.

-You could also check out Extension Defender.
+You could also check out Extension Defender [No Longer Available].
 It does a similar job to that of Shield For Chrome, but based on user comments it appears to flag less false positives.